-Exterior

-(photos 1-16)
+Exterior (photos 1-16)

 The Webb Residence is a large three-story, brick, Queen Anne residence with a highly detailed exterior that exhibits influences of other late 1800s styles, including Romanesque, Italianate, and Eastlake (photo 2).
 The building's form is irregular.
 The roof is hipped with lower cross gables.
 The body consists of a rectangular front-gabled mass running east-west, two opposing asymmetrical cross gables on the north-south axis, and a polygonal tower just north of center on the façade (figure 2, photo 2).
 The elevations have many projecting and receding wall planes.
 The historic slate-clad roof mirrors the form's irregularly through a variety of hips, gables, and dormers and varying ridge heights.
-The walls are clad in red brick laid in running bond with buff brick incorporated at the outside corners to create the illusion of quoining (photo 8).
-Radius bullnose bricks have been laid at all outside vertical corners (excluding the tower's corners) and door and window openings to create rounded corners, adding a unique visual detail to the exterior (photo 15).
-The original windows are wood, and most are one-over-one, double-hung sashes.
-The windows have limestone lintels and lug sills with hand-tooled edges and a face with a border of parallel grooves surrounding a field of tooled basketweave (photo 15), which is repeated on the limestone belt course that caps the battered foundation.
-All windows have aluminum storm windows that were installed in the 1980s, and most of the windows are doublehung one-over-one unless otherwise noted.
-The battered, rough-faced limestone foundation rises over five feet above grade, capped with a 12-inch tall tooled limestone belt course (photo 12).
+The walls are clad in red brick laid in running bond with buff brick incorporated at the outside corners to create the illusion of quoining (photo 8 and 11).
+Radius bullnose bricks have been laid at all outside vertical corners, adding a unique visual detail to the exterior (photo 15).
+All windows are original, constructed of wood, and most are one-over-one, double-hung sashes unless otherwise noted.
+The windows have limestone lintels and lug sills.
+The faces of the sills have a finely dimpled finish bordered by a chiseled margin (photo 15).
+This treatment is repeated on the limestone belt course that caps the battered foundation.
+All windows have aluminum storm windows that were installed in the 1980s.
+The battered, rough-faced limestone foundation rises over five feet above grade, capped with a 12inch tall limestone belt course with a chamfered top corner (photo 12).
 The façade features the original one-story porch that wraps the northeast corner (photo 2).
 There is also a one-story porch with similar detailing on the south elevation's western-most bay.
 An enclosed "sleeping porch" was built over the one-story rear porch during alterations performed in 1914 (photo 6).
-Much of the exterior ornamentation on the roof, such as gable end details and the cornice, are made of metals painted with a dark brown, dark yellow and white color scheme.
-Materials and details discussed below are original to the Webb Residence unless otherwise described.
+Much of the exterior ornamentation on the roof, such as gable end details and the cornice, are made of metals painted with a dark brown, yellow ochre, and white color scheme.
+Materials and details discussed below are original unless otherwise described.